GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.
+> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
 >
-> ~ *Donald Knuth*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts